scalastyle/scalastyle.github.com/custom-rules.markdown

       </executions>
     </plugin>

-You will need to use the **2.11** version of scalastyle to compile your custom rules.
+For maven, you will need to use the **2.11** version of scalastyle to compile your custom rules.

 ### Command line

 The command line has an extra parameter `--externalJar` or `-e`

-    $ java -jar scalastyle-batch_2.10.jar --config lib/scalastyle_config.xml --externalJar nofoobarchecker.jar src/main/scala
+    $ java -jar scalastyle-batch_2.12.jar --config lib/scalastyle_config.xml --externalJar nofoobarchecker.jar src/main/scala

 You will need to use whatever version of scala that you specify on the command line to compile your custom rules.